linkstereo/TGA_Evaluation/README.md

 - ERROR HANDLING
   - Errors are managed by an Advisor object which is configured as we need.
 In this case, for any Exception we have a clean formated json error with a message
 - TESTING
-  - There are 2 integration tests, one for each controller.
+  - There are 1 integration tests all about fetching and filtering movies.
 I only mocked the hackerrank server.
 With Elasticsearch I used a specific test container for these purposes.
 - HEALTH
   - Additionally, I configured an Actuator Health check.
 And therefore all endpoint from that framework:
     - [GET] /actuator/health